-If you or someone you know has experienced something wonderful, is ill, has had an operation or needs the community's loving support in any way, please let Doreen Hubbick know.
-She will contact the person with a card or phone call to send well-wishes on behalf of our spiritual community.
-Doreen can be reached by phone at 604-535-0364 or by email at email@example.com
+If you or someone you know is ill, has had an operation, or experienced something wonderful, or who simply needs the community's loving support in any way, please let us know.
+We will contact the person with a card or phone call to send well-wishes on behalf of our spiritual community.
+You can leave us a message by email at firstname.lastname@example.org

 We are grateful to Doreen Hubbart for volunteering to support our church family in this much needed and welcome service.